vishwas1234567/Install-software-on-mac-in-one-go/README.md

 You can customize the script by editing the `install_software.sh` file and modifying the list of tools/packages to install or by changing the configuration options to suit your needs.

+similar operations can be done for other files as well.

 I am open to contributions